kailinghoo/comp1711/kailing.md

-Hello my name is kailing
+Hi my name is kailing